kathykhong/PuppFinder/README.md

 - As a user, I want to be able to view the results of the dog breeds that match my responses
 - As a user, I want to be able to select a dog breed or multiple dog breeds in the resulting collection and add it to a WishList
 - As a user, I want to be able to rate the quality of service in the PuppFinder application
+- As a user, I want to be able to save the results of my wishList to file
+- As a user, I want to be able to load the results of my wishList when the program starts

 <br>
 <br>